-- Overall Group materiality is EUR 1.6 million which represents 0.8% of consolidated revenue. - Overall Company materiality is EUR 1.5 million which represents 0.8% of the Company's revenue. - We tailored our audit scope based on the risk and size of entities within the Group and performed a full scope audit of the Company and two subsidiaries.
-At the Group level we tested the consolidation process and performed selected audit procedures over the subsidiary not covered by the above procedures to be able to report on the consolidated financial statements as a whole. - · Revenue recognition - Valuation of accounts receivable - Inventory write-down to net realisable value
+- Overall Group materiality is EUR 1.7 million - Overall Company materiality is EUR 1.5 million - We tailored our audit scope based on the risk and size of entities within the Group and performed a full scope audit of the Company and two subsidiaries.
+At the Group level we tested the consolidation process and performed selected audit procedures over the subsidiary not covered by the above procedures to be able to report on the consolidated financial statements as a whole. - Revenue recognition - Valuation of accounts receivable and loans granted - Inventory write-down to net realisable value

-As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the parent company's and consolidated financial statements (together "the financial statements").
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the separate and consolidated financial statements (together "the financial statements").
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including, among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.